trinker/qdap/README.md

 install.packages("RCurl", contriburl = URL)
 ```

-**Note**: Mac users must install `openNLP` before attempting to install `qdap`.
+**Note**: Mac users must install `openNLP` from source before attempting to install `qdap`.

 This may require installing the appropriate version [XTools](https://developer.apple.com/xcode/) from the [Apple Developer site](https://developer.apple.com/).
 You may need to [register as an Apple developer](https://developer.apple.com/programs/register/).
 An older version of XTools may also be required.

 ```r
 install.packages("openNLP", type = "source")